About the Foundation

 To download an explication of the Christensen mission, click here.

-In the video below, Dr. Ken Wilson, Executive Director of The Christensen Fund, describes the foundation’s focus on biocultural diversity.
+In the video below, Dr. Ken Wilson, former Executive Director of The Christensen Fund, describes the foundation’s focus on biocultural diversity.